getpawprint/slate/source/includes/_payments.md

 (none)
 ```

-Creates a Stripe PaymentIntent on the server side, then returns the Stripe `client_secret`.
+Creates a Stripe PaymentIntent on the server side and automatically charges it.
-The `client_secret` should be consumed on the client side by calling stripe.confirmCardPayment().
+No action should be required on the client's part.

 ### HTTP Request
 `POST /partners/user/:user_id/payment_intent`